manuelgug/FapR/README.md

 1. **Frequency in the sequencing run** (assuming it is from a given population)
     + A single threshold derived from population frequency
-    + Allows to catch haplotypes that are frequent in the run, but have a low abundance in particular samples
+    + Allows to catch haplotypes that are frequent in the run, but have low abundance in particular samples
     + This flag takes precedence over the following

 2. **Limit of detection of each amplicon** (experimentally tested)